the-crazycoder/html-effects/README.md

-# html-effects
+# HTML effects

-Testing out different HTML effects.
-If you have any that you want to submit, open a pull request and it MAY get accepted!
+This repository is made to create/share website effects that look asthetically pleasing.
+If any suggestions are sent in that are unsettleing or inappropiate then they will NOT be accepted and might be reported to GitHub.